honojs/website/concepts/routers.md

 ## TrieRouter

 **TrieRouter** is the router using the Trie-tree algorithm.
-It does not use liner loops as same as RegExpRouter.
+It does not use linear loops as same as RegExpRouter.

 ![Router Tree](/images/router-tree.jpg)